intershop/devenv-4-iom/doc/02_configuration.md

 Make sure, not to accidentally overwrite project specific values, that are redefined in your personal settings.
 To do so, option --skip-user-config has to be set.

 It's impossible to redirect the updated configuration directly into the configuration file, since the _redirect_ operator will empty the file before `devenv-cli.sh` is able to read it.
-This way, you would loose your old configuration, before it can be taken over into the new configuration.
+This way, you would loose your old configuration, before it can be taken over into the new one.

     # Remove entries from the configuration file that should be filled with default values.
     vi devenv.project.properties